John Sainsbury, Baron Sainsbury of Preston Candover: Early life and education

-He was the son of Alan Sainsbury, Baron Sainsbury, and the nephew of Sir Robert Sainsbury.
+John Davan Sainsbury was born in Chelsea, London, on 2 November 1927, the son of Alan Sainsbury, Baron Sainsbury, and the nephew of Sir Robert Sainsbury.
 His younger brothers were Simon and Timothy, former Conservative Minister of Trade; David Sainsbury, former Labour Minister for Science, was a cousin.
 His great-grandparents, John James Sainsbury and Mary Ann Staples, established a grocer's at 173 Drury Lane in 1869 which became the British supermarket chain Sainsbury's.
 When working for Sainsbury's he was sometimes referred to as "Mr JD Sainsbury".

 Sainsbury was Head Boy of Sandroyd School, before heading to Stowe School and then Worcester College, Oxford, where he studied History.